-Alan and I visited Arches National Park for the first time while participating in an explosure36 photo tour with Jim Altengarten.
+Alan and I visited Arches National Park for the first time while participating in a photo tour.
 One of the benefits of taking a photo workshop is learning where to be and when to arrive to capture the best shot.
 At Arches, it’s just like peeking through nature’s window.

 Have we convinced you to visit Arches National Park?
 Moab, Utah, is the closest town.
 Start your hotel search with us.

 Of course Arches National Park is more than just stone formations that bridge from one cliff to the next.
 Rangers lead hikes through Firey Furnace, a maze of sandstone columns.
 And for the more adventurous, 4-wheel-drive roads traverse the less developed areas of the park.